 When Safari keeps crashing, won't open or doesn't work on your Mac, how do you fix Safari on Mac?
 You may reset Safari to default to fix the problems.
-However, as Apple has removed Reset Safari button from the browser since OS X Mountain Lion 10.8, one click to reset Safari is no longer available on OS X 10.9 Mavericks, 10.10 Yosemite, 10.11 El Capitan, 10.12 Sierra, 10.13 High Sierra.
+However, as Apple has removed Reset Safari button from the browser since OS X Mountain Lion 10.8, one click to reset Safari is no longer available on OS X 10.9 Mavericks, 10.10 Yosemite and latest systems.
 To reset Safari browser on Mac, there are two methods you can use.

 Generally, you have to open Safari browser to reset it back to default settings.
 However, when Safari keeps crashing or won't open, you may need to figure out a way to reset Safari on Mavericks, Yosemite, El Capitan, Sierra, High Sierra without opening the browser.